Ngoguey42/io/README.md

      - wontfix
        - Show both epoch count and image count in x-axis hover
   1. fix plotly version
-  1. in training configuration show
-     - how many images and epochs it corresponds to
-     - how many images and epochs we will reach

 - mnist-jsoo soon (bugs)